kryworks/kryworks.github.io/_drafts/2025-05-07-a-smarter-way-to-set-up-development-environments-with-dev-containers.md

 7. Open the editor, apply your changes
 8. Run the site locally: `bundle exec jekyll serve`

-**With** a Dev Container, you can skip installation step and you can jump straight to cloning.
+**With** a Dev Container, you can skip the installation step and you can jump straight to cloning.

 1. Clone the repository.
 For example, the [Jekyll Chirpy Theme](https://github.com/cotes2020/jekyll-theme-chirpy), which I’m using and supports Dev Containers.
 2. Open the project in VS Code and run it in a container.
 Press `Cmd+Shift+P` (or `Ctrl+Shift+P` on Windows) and Select `Dev Containers: Reopen in Container`.